An efficient adaptive accelerated inexact proximal point method for solving linearly constrained nonconvex composite problems: Introduction

 for some prox-parameter $\lambda_k>0$.
 Note that the first inequality in \eqref{eq:mMintro} implies that the objective function of \eqref{eq:penPbRegIntroa} is convex as long as $\lambda_k$ is not larger than $1/m$.
 The AIPP method sets $\lambda_k=1/(2m)$ for every $k$ and uses an accelerated composite gradient (ACG) variant (see for example \cite{beck2009fast,MontSvaiter_fista,Nesterov1983}) to approximately solve \eqref{eq:penPbRegIntroa}.

-Since the larger $\lam_k$ is the faster the above IPP scheme converges to a desirable approximate solution, the goal of this paper is to develop an aggressive AIPP method which possibly chooses $\lambda_k$ substantially larger than $1/m$ despite potential loss of convexity of \eqref{eq:penPbRegIntroa}.
-An important ingredient towards obtaining this aggressive AIPP variant is the development of a relaxed ACG (R-ACG) algorithm which, within a reasonably number of iterations: (i) either solves the possibly nonconvex subproblem \eqref{eq:penPbRegIntroa} or stops with failure due to $\lam_k$ being too large; and, (ii) always solves \eqref{eq:penPbRegIntroa} when its objective function is convex.
-The aforementioned relaxed AIPP (R-AIPP) variant starts with a relatively large prox-parameter and, in each one of its steps, calls the R-ACG algorithm to solve the corresponding prox subproblem.
-If the latter, or a key descent inequality, fails then the prox parameter $\lambda_k$ is halved and the prox center $z_{k-1}$ is maintained; else, the prox parameter $\lambda_k$ is preserved and $z_k$ takes the place of $z_{k-1}$; in either case, a new step is repeated.
-The proposed AIPP variant (both as a nonconvex optimization solver for \eqref{eq:PenProb2Introa} and as a subroutine in a quadratic penalty-based solver for \eqref{eq:probintroa}) is compared with the accelerated gradient method studied in \cite{nonconv_lan16} on several instances of a class of semidefinite quadratic programs.
-The computational results obtained show that the R-AIPP method can substantially outperform the latter method on many instances.
+Since the larger $\lam_k$ is the faster the above IPP framework converges to a desirable approximate solution, the main goal of this paper is to develop an aggressive AIPP variant, and subsequently an aggressive QP-AIPP variant, which possibly chooses $\lambda_k$ substantially larger than $1/m$ despite potential loss of convexity of \eqref{eq:penPbRegIntroa}.
+An important ingredient in obtaining this aggressive AIPP variant is the development of a relaxed ACG (R-ACG) algorithm that approximately solves \eqref{eq:penPbRegIntroa} according to a more relaxed termination criterion.
+More specifically, within a reasonably number of iterations, the algorithm: (i) either solves the possibly nonconvex subproblem \eqref{eq:penPbRegIntroa} according to the relaxed criterion or stops with failure due to $\lam_k$ being too large; and (ii) always solves \eqref{eq:penPbRegIntroa} according to the relaxed criterion when its objective function is convex.
+The aforementioned relaxed AIPP (R-AIPP) variant starts with a relatively large initial prox parameter and, in each one of its steps, calls the R-ACG algorithm to solve the corresponding prox subproblem.
+If a key descent inequality fails, then the prox parameter $\lambda_k$ is halved, the prox center $z_{k-1}$ is maintained, and the R-ACG algorithm is invoked once again to solve the resulting prox subproblem; otherwise, the prox parameter $\lambda_k$ is preserved and $z_k$ takes the place of $z_{k-1}$.

+This paper also considers a more general version of \eqref{eq:probintroa} in which the linear constraint $Az=b$ is replaced by the linear set constraint $Az\in S$, where $S\subseteq \r^p$ is a closed convex set.
+Clearly, when $S=\{b\}$, the more general problem reduces to \eqref{eq:probintroa}.
+Under the assumption that $\dom h$ is bounded and all penalty subproblems are solved by the AIPP variant using the aforementioned cold--start strategy, it turns out that the iteration complexity of the QP-AIPP variant for finding the desired approximate solution is considerably worse than that of the QP-AIPP method of \cite{WJRproxmet1}.
+If, on the other hand, the QP-AIPP variant adopts the warm--start strategy in which the R-AIPP method for solving the current penalty subproblem starts from the approximate solution found for the previous subproblem, then the iteration complexity of this relaxed QP-AIPP (R-QP-AIPP) variant is shown to be the same as that of the QP-AIPP method of \cite{WJRproxmet1}, up to a logarithmic factor.

+The proposed AIPP and QP-AIPP variants are compared with three state-of-the-art optimization methods on five different optimization problems.
+The computational results obtained show that the variants can substantially outperform most of the competing methods on many problem instances.